JackDaniells121/GusTeryt/README.md

 # :earth_africa: Poland Teryt API :house: :office: :hotel:
-Main goal of this little project was to get current list of all Poland Cities.
+Main goal of this project was to get current list of all Poland Cities.

-This code is used to get API Teryt (https://api.stat.gov.pl/Home/TerytApi) data like Poland:
+This code is used to get data from API Teryt (https://api.stat.gov.pl/Home/TerytApi):
 - Regions       (count = 16 - state mid 2020)
 - Districts     (count = 380)
 - Municipals    (count = 3798)